6 Reasons Why Curd is the Good Option For An Upset Stomach

 6 Reasons Why Curd is the Best Cure for Indigestion?

 As we know, that as per Ayurveda, curd is the best cure for an upset stomach.
-Here are the reasons why you should consider using curd during indigestion or upset stomach.
+The benefits of curd for an upset stomach are many.
+And these work effectively too.
+Here are the reasons that makes curd a good for indigestion and for an upset stomach.

 Curd, being an item rich with probiotic potential, consists of a lactic acid bacterium which further improves lactose digestion, thus making it safe to digest even for people who are lactose intolerant.